At First Baptist Church of Midwest City we offer many different kinds of children’s activities including weekly

 We believe a Child develops mentally, physically, spiritually, socially, and emotionally.
 We are committed to providing biblically based, age-appropriate experiences to allow each child to progress in these areas at his/her own level of ability while enjoying feelings of success.
 This is primarily done through hands-on activities and positive Christ like discipline and role modeling of the staff.
 Our church values children and believes in families.
 Classes are based on walking skills, age, potty training and individual developmental needs.
 We sponsor this Weekday Program as a ministry of the church to provide a learning environment that will help preschoolers grow as Jesus grew.
 “And Jesus increased in wisdom and stature, and in favor with God and man” Luke 2:52.

 Our Mother’s Day Out Program is on a first come basis, once a room is full we will close that classroom for the day.

 Children love coming on these days for the time allowed connecting with friends, the activities, and the field trips.
 Join others in experiencing God’s incredible wonder by going to the Crystal Bridge and enjoying the beauty of the amazing flowers and plants, see the creatures he has created by visiting the OKC Zoo, have a blast at the Splash Zone, and many more outings!

-Parent’s Night Out (usually 2nd Friday of the month, 6 pm – 10 pm)
+Parent’s Night Out (usually one Friday every other month, 6 – 10 pm)

 Ages – 6 Weeks – 5th Grade